 As a Church, we also strive to respond to needs around us, to be thinking, committed and environmentally responsible.
 We support local, national and international causes, and develop strong relationships with the groups we support.
 We select charities which we can support each year and for our special Christmas collections, and seek to develop strong relationships with our charitable partners.

 Services, concerts and events at St Peter’s raise money and support for many charities throughout the year.
-Locally, we support the work of the Zacchaeus 2000 Trust, a small charity which works to combat poverty in London, The Passage in its work with local homeless, The Westminster Foodbank, and Veterans Aid, a local based charity for veterans in crisis (shown above at last year's May Fair).
+Locally, we have regularly support the work of the Zacchaeus 2000 Trust, a small charity which works to combat poverty in London, The Passage in its work with local homeless, The Westminster Foodbank, and Veterans Aid, a local based charity for veterans in crisis.

-From Easter 2016 we have been supporting the Samaritans, The Passage and the Saakshar slum school project in Delhi.
+The Vicar, Ralph Williamson has strong links with the Saakshar slum school project in Delhi.
 Sonya, shown on the left outside her home in Nasirpur slum, has been helped by the Saakshar project since she was a small child and is now being helped to train for valuable employment.
-Fr Ralph visited Saakshar in January 2016.
+Fr Ralph will visit Saakshar again in February 2019.

 We are “Greener” church, seeking to reduce our impact on the environment, as well as sharing awareness of green issues.

 Church status by committing ourselves to using only fairly traded coffee, tea